nucleic-se/struktur/docs/concepts-aspects.md

 **2. Maintainability** — Change defaults in one place
 - Update aspect defaults: affects all classes/instances
-- Update class aspect_defaults: affects all instances of that class
+- Update class $aspect_defaults: affects all instances of that class
 - Override in instance: affects only that instance

 **3. Clear Priority** — Easy to reason about